 Mix & Match Meal Enhancers

-Always pair new ingredients with familiar foods to ease transitions.
-Avoid garlic, onions, and excessive salt when creating homemade blends.
-The American Kennel Club recommends rotating mix-ins like blueberries or green beans to maintain interest.
+Introduce new foods with foods that are familiar to make transitions easier.
+Do not use garlic, onions, and too much salt in homemade blends.
+The American Kennel Club suggests alternating mix-ins such as blueberries or green beans to keep interest.

 Chew Time Solutions